-- What do we look for in postdoc employees?
+• What do we look for in postdoc employees?

 - Track record of getting things done

-- Breadth of experience

-- Being a team player
+- Breadth of experience; being a team player

-- Appropriate level of management experience for your level
+- Appropriate level of management experience for career stage

-- What is not important?
+What are not as important?

 - Personal characteristics (age / gender)

 - Your last boss or institute

 - How many publications you have

-- The contents of your thesis
+- ▶ The contents of your thesis

-- More senior positions
+More senior positions

-- Need to see evidence of a (long-term) personal research plan

-- WHAT you'll do, WHY it's important, HOW you'll do it, and why YOU should do it NOW

-- For Universities, ability and track record in teaching

-- For labs, specific technical, organisational and leadership skills
+- A (long-term) personal research strategy your 'science story' - > WHAT you'll do, WHY it's important, HOW you'll do it, and why YOU should do it NOW - For Universities, ability and track record in teaching - For labs, specific technical, organisational and leadership skills

-- Important to recognise that not everyone stays for ever
+Important to recognise that not everyone stays for ever

-- And that a lot of people will not want to many many opportunities out there

-- The 'product' is you!
+- And that a lot of people will not want to many many opportunities out there - The 'product' is you!